-The move is a step toward the migration of voice to an all-IP world, though the National Cable & Telecommunications Association did not file comments on the proposal because most cable companies have already figured out interconnection workarounds, one cable source said.
-The FCC has been working on the issue for a decade.
+The move is a step toward the migration of voice to an all-IP world, though the National Cable & Telecommunications Association did not file comments on the proposal because most cable companies have already figured out interconnection workarounds, said one cable source—the FCC has been working on the issue for a decade.

 The item requires interconnected VoIP providers to comply with numbering rules and guidelines, notify state commissions 30 days before requesting numbers, and comply with facilities readiness rules and certify they have the money and capacity.
 They must also comply with Universal Service Fund contributions and 911 requirements.